simontyrrell/odin-recipes/README.md

 # odin-recipes

-This website was developed following The Odin Project.
-The project was developed on a Linux virtual machine running on VirtualBox on Windows 10.
+[This](https://simontyrrell.github.io/odin-recipes) is my odin-recipes website.
+It's the first website I developed having enrolled in [The Odin Project](https://www.theodinproject.com/).

+## Website Structure

-The project uses a recipes website as a tutorial.
-The recipes folder will contain the recipes, and the images folder will contain images of the dishes.
+- The recipes folder contains the recipes.
+- The images folder contains images of the dishes.

+## Development platform

+- Xubuntu VirtualBox virtual machine hosted on my Windows 10 laptop.
-The project uses Git for version control, and VSCode as the local editor.
+- Git for version control.
+- VSCode as editor.

+### Publication

-The repository for the website is hosted on Github.
-The URL for the website is https://simontyrrell.github.io/odin-recipes.
+The repository for the website is hosted on [Github](https://github.com/).